RosettaCommons/documentation/mg-modeler.md

 Application purpose
 ===========================================

 This code models Mg(2+) ions into structures, including waters for hexahydrates.
-It has several modes, ranging from orienting the 'orbitals' for an existing Mg(2+) that define its hexhydrate shell all the way to docking Mg(2+) (and associated waters) _de novo_ into the structure.
+It has several modes, ranging from orienting the 'orbitals' for an existing Mg(2+) that define its hexahydrate shell all the way to docking Mg(2+) (and associated waters) _de novo_ into the structure.

 Click on the link below to watch a movie of the water packing as a Mg(2+) shoots through a structure: